DocumentWDP-6

 Step 3: Choose appropriately

-• If convention fits: Use it
+• If the convention fits: Use it

-• If convention doesn't fit: Use project-specific range (031-897)
+• If the convention does not fit: Use project-specific range (031-897)

-Step 4: Document your choice
+Step 4: Document the choice

-• Add entry to your error catalog
+• Add an entry to the error catalog

 • Note any deviations from conventions

-8.2 Common Patterns
+8.2 Common Patterns#

 Pattern: "Something is missing"